Role of Data Catalog in Data Security: Why It Matters in 2023

 - Data lifecycle management

-Data governance defines data-related policies, including security policies, which are essential for ensuring compliance and best practices in data security.
+Data governance defines data-related policies, including security policies, that are essential for ensuring compliance and best practices in data security.

 Data governance involves classifying and categorizing data based on its sensitivity and criticality.
 By understanding the sensitivity of data, appropriate security measures can be applied to protect high-risk data effectively.

 Data governance defines access control policies and permissions based on roles and responsibilities.
-Properly implemented, this ensures that only authorized individuals can access specific data, reducing the risk of unauthorized access and data breaches.
+Properly implemented, only authorized individuals can access specific data, reducing the risk of unauthorized access and data breaches.

 Data governance focuses on maintaining data quality and integrity, which are crucial aspects of data security.
 Ensuring that data is accurate and reliable reduces the risk of security incidents caused by erroneous data.